Women’s Fiction Books,

 A storm in the night, The garden a mess.
 Once delicate and dainty, Flowers left in distress.
 Bruised and broken, This Bouquet love's token.
 Doubts arise too heinous to view, Memories are sure to bother you.
 A search for truth, For freedom to bring forth healing.
 To a garden in distress, From a storm in the night.
 Sasha Deane.

-Women’s Fiction Books: ‘Bouquet’ A work of Literary Fiction, by Sasha Deane
+Women’s Fiction: Women’s Studies – ‘Bouquet’ A work of Literary Fiction, by Sasha Deane

 To view, click full-screen icon in iframe embed.